shelleywong/CSCI211-Course-Materials/CURE-E/finalProject.md

   - Which ADT did you choose, and why did you choose it?
 * Describe the process
   - Did you run into any challenges?
 Did you need to do any debugging or troubleshooting?
 Did you need to create several iterations of your algorithm before landing on one that worked?
-  - Discuss any issues you ran into and how you resolved them (any tools, techniques, or strategies you employed).
+  - Briefly explain any issues you ran into and how you resolved them (any tools, techniques, or strategies you employed).
 * Explain how a user can use your program
   - You should include details about how a user can run your program once they have access to your repo (How do I execute your program?
 Do you have a makefile?
 Do you have a script?
 Is there a specific command I should run?)
   - You should either (1) create an input file that I can run to see how your code works or (2) provide detailed instructions for the commands I can run to see how your code works.<br>